kseuro/agno-agents/src/arxiv_QA/README.md

-# Document Q&A
+# Arxiv Q&A

-⚠️ Under Construction 🛠️
+⚠️ Under Construction

-An agent that can answer questions about a specific document, such as a research paper, a legal document, or a product manual.
+An agent that can retrieve information from [arxiv](https://arxiv.org/) and answer user questions via local RAG.

-This projects showcases an agent's ability to work with unstructured data by leveraging `agno` knowledge and retieval features to load a document into a vector store and allow the agent to search for necessary documentation.

 ## Usage

 ### Vector Database

-Start an instance of the required vector database by running:
+Install [Docker](https://docs.docker.com/get-started/get-docker/) on you system, then start an instance of the required vector database by running:

 ```shell
 docker run -d \